kolbis/corego/README.md

 [GO-KIT](https://github.com/go-kit/kit) is one of the popular toolkit for building microservices in GO.
 It does a lot of heavy lifting when you get started.

-Go-Kit is opinionated in the way you need to strcuture your microservices (transport layer, endpoint layer and service layer) which ensure a common standard among the development teams.
+Go-Kit is opinionated in the way you need to structure your microservices (transport layer, endpoint layer and service layer) which ensures a common standard among the development teams.

 Out of the box, you are getting different integrations to tracing, logging, transporting, service discovery and metrics.